 About Me

-I am a PhD candidate in Computational Data Science at the McCombs School of Business @ UT Austin, advised by Professor Maytal Saar-Tsechansky.
+I am an Assistant Professor of AI in Business at the Martin Tuchman School of Management @ NJIT.
+I hold a PhD in Computational Data Science from the McCombs School of Business @ UT Austin.
 Prior to joining UT, I received an M.S. in Statistics from the University of North Carolina @ Chapel Hill and a B.S. in Statistics and Information Systems from the Stern School of Business @ NYU.

 Research

-My research focuses on developing artificial intelligence (AI) systems for human-AI collaborative decision-making settings.
-I am interested in both designing AI methods and studying how humans interact with and benefit from AI.
+My research focuses on the development of trustworthy and reliable artificial intelligence (AI) systems for human-AI collaborative decision-making settings.
+I both design AI methods and study how humans interact with and benefit from AI.
 My ongoing research explores several key questions:

 • How to develop personalized AI decision advisors that reliably improve expert decisions across different contexts and expert behaviors?